 Elysabeth Muscat Hegab, Managing Director

 Ms. Muscat is the Co-Founder of Virginia National Ballet and Gainesville Ballet School, and has devoted her entire career to the arts, as a performer, teacher, and administrator.
 Under her leadership, Virginia National Ballet and Gainesville Ballet School have quickly become important cultural institutions in Northern Virginia.
 Gainesville Ballet School offers outstanding instruction with excellent faculty in many dance forms as well as music, and students have the advantage of performing annually at the Hylton Performing Arts Center in The Nutcracker and the Spring Recital, alongside professional dancers and famous guest artists.
 Virginia National Ballet performs a full season each year at the Hylton Performing Arts Center, and has been selected to participate in the Virginia Commission for the Arts Touring Directory for 2017-18.
-The company also partnered with the Old Bridge Chamber Orchestra in the recent production of Bohemian Rhapsody and La Boheme, and will be collaborating again in the 2017-18 season with the world premiere of the ballet AIDA.
+The company partnered with the Old Bridge Chamber Orchestra in the premiere of Bohemian Rhapsody and La Boheme.
 She has brought world famous stars to perform with the company including Daniil Simkin, James Whiteside, Ask la Cour, Aaron Smyth, Isabella Boylston, Ashley Bouder, and Teresa Reichlen.
 She has invited up and coming stars such as Sara Michelle Murawski to present Master Classes for the students.